wso2/docs-is/en/identity-server/5.10.0/docs/learn/configuring-ad-fs-as-a-federated-authenticator.md

 			from the Key Management feature of the WSO2 IS management console.

-    In this guide, the service provider is added in the super tenant domain and the default keystore is not changed.
+    In this tutorial, the service provider is added in the super tenant domain and the default keystore is not changed.
 Therefore, the default `            wso2carbon           ` certificate that is in the `            <IS_HOME>/repository/resources/security           `